zhiming99/rpc-frmwrk/README.md

 1. TODO next
     * Fix a concurrent bug in the IO manager
     * Add the build command `make install`
-    * Add support to Python
+    * Add support for Python

 [`Tue 15 Sep 2020 11:37:29 AM Beijing`]
 1. Fixed a bunch of bugs.
 Now the system works stable.
 After almost 5 months, Kerberos authentication support is finally ready! :)